msovara/mpas-chpc-uct-hub/README.md

 # Developer Notes

-## 1. Required Dependencies required for building MPAS version 8.2 (Order of Build):
+## 1. Required Dependencies required for building MPAS version 8.2:

 ### Basic Build Dependencies
 1. **Zlib**: A software library used for data compression (often needed early in builds to handle compressed data during the build process).